tlindsay42/ArmorPowerShell/docs/cmd_connect.rst

     -Credential <PSCredential>
         Your username and password stored in a PSCredential object for authenticating to the Armor API.

+    -AccountID <UInt16>
+        The Armor account ID to use for all subsequent requests.

     -Server <String>
         The Armor API server IP address or FQDN.
 The default value is 'api.armor.com'.